The Honey Harvest

 Objective The extraction room does not need to be a laboratory.
 But it must meet a few basic requirements that directly determine food safety and the sensory quality of the product. |

-Bee-proofing.
-The room must be closed to bees throughout the work.
-An open window or an ajar door is enough to trigger robbing that is difficult to control — and to introduce unwanted contaminants.
+Bee-tight.
+The room must be closed to bees throughout the entire work.
+An open window or an ajar door is enough to trigger robbing that is hard to control — and to introduce unwanted contaminants.

 Surfaces and materials.
-Only food-grade materials may come into contact with honey: stainless steel, glass, certified food-grade plastic.
-Unprotected metals (zinc, copper, iron) react with the acidity of honey and can alter its colour, flavour and composition.
-Cracked or scratched containers cannot be cleaned properly and must be replaced.
+Only food-grade materials are admissible in contact with honey: stainless steel, glass, certified food-grade plastic.
+Unprotected metals (zinc, copper, iron) react with the acidity of honey and can alter its colour, taste and composition.
+Cracked or scratched containers are difficult to clean properly and should be replaced.

 Cleanliness and drinking water.
 All equipment must be clean and dry before use.
 Cleaning is done with drinking water.
-Residual moisture in a poorly dried container poses a direct risk to the water content of the honey.
+Residual moisture in a poorly dried container is a direct risk for the honey's water content.

 Ambient temperature.
-An extraction room at 20–25 °C keeps honey sufficiently fluid for correct extraction, filtration and settling.
-Below 18 °C, viscosity increases, extraction is less complete and filtration slows down.
+An extraction room at 20–25 °C allows the honey to remain fluid enough to be extracted, filtered and decanted correctly.
+Below 18 °C, viscosity rises, extraction is less complete and filtration slows.

-Olfactory neutrality.
+Odour neutrality.
 Honey absorbs odours.
-An extraction room that smells of diesel, household products, paint or domestic animals is a problem room.
-Ventilate in advance, then close before starting work.
+An extraction room that smells of diesel, household products, paint or pets is a problem room.
+Air out in advance, then close before starting work.

 2.2 Uncapping: methods and wax management